1986 French legislative election

 However, France had also witnessed the electoral rise of the National Front (FN).
 Its leader, Jean-Marie Le Pen, made nationalist and xenophobic remarks.
 He appealed to part of the conservative electorate, notably some RPR voters.
 The right-wing opposition was divided on the question of an alliance with the FN.
 In 1985, President Mitterrand's decision to re-establish party-list proportional representation at the legislative election caused political outrage.
 The RPR/UDF opposition accused him of wanting to strengthen the FN in order to weaken the Republican Right, which was favourite to win according to the polls.
 Proportional representation was the only electoral system which was considered likely to allow the election of FN deputies.
+Following the election, Jacques Chirac changed the electoral system so that proportional representation would not be used again.

-While the polls indicated a win by the RPR/UDF coalition, the former UDF Prime minister Raymond Barre argued that the next parliamentary majority should refuse to govern if President Mitterrand did not resign.
+While opinion polls indicated a win by the RPR/UDF coalition, the former UDF Prime minister Raymond Barre argued that the next parliamentary majority should refuse to govern if President Mitterrand did not resign.
 Advised by Edouard Balladur, Jacques Chirac noted, however, that impeachment did not exist in the French Constitution.
 Instead, the next majority would "cohabit" with Mitterrand.
 The right-wing cabinet would enforce its domestic policy programme and Mitterrand would keep control of foreign and military affairs.

-Eventually, the RPR/UDF coalition obtained only a two-seat majority.
+Eventually the RPR/UDF coalition obtained only a two-seat majority.
 Consequently, for the first time of the history of the Fifth Republic, the parliamentary majority was opposed to the President.
 Nevertheless, the Socialist Party held more seats than the polls had indicated.
 The FN was able to form a parliamentary group with its 35 elected members.
 The decline of the French Communist Party continued.
 Mitterrand nominated Chirac as Prime Minister.
 The first "cohabitation" of the Fifth Republic started.
 The new cabinet abolished proportional representation for the next legislative elections.
 The "cohabitation" ended with the 1988 legislative election.